catenax-ng/catena-x-edc/docs/kit/adoption-view/page_adoption-view.md

 Trust, interoperability and data sovereignty, these are the objectives and values for secure and sustainable peer-to-peer data exchange between organizations and companies.
 The claim is data sovereignty: Whoever makes data available retains control and decides individually who is involved in the data exchange, how, when, where and under what conditions.

-A corresponding concept was developed in the context of Gaia -X and the International Data Space Association (IDSA).
+A corresponding concept was developed in the context of Gaia-X and the International Data Space Association (IDSA).
 The essential software component is the connector.

 With the EDC, a new central communication component was created, which implements the following architectural principles: